hapify/hapify/docs/cli.md

 ```

 _Note:_
-You are not supposed to run the CLI with different models sets.
+You are not supposed to run the CLI with different model sets.
-If this is the case, the first found set will be used.
+If this is the case, the first set to be found will be used.

 #### Generate the code